 Alexei Yagudin and Evgeni Plushenko, possibly the fiercest rivalry in the history of figure skating.

-Soccer-wise, there's a well estabilished rivalry between Brazil and Argentina.
+Soccer-wise, there's a well established rivalry between Brazil and Argentina.

-There are also others not quite as famous as Brazil-Argentina (although it depends on where you're from), but notable others include Portugal-Spain, Holland-Germany and England-Argentina.
+There are also others not quite as famous as Brazil-Argentina (although it depends on where you're from), but notable others include Portugal-Spain, Holland-Germany, England-Argentina and Mexico–USA.